Golf Tutorials

 • Start with a scoring club: Grab a 9-iron or 8-iron.
 These clubs are an excellent compromise of loft and length for learning feel.

 • The "L to L" Drill: This is a classic for a reason.
-Take a set up, making your backswing until your left arm is parallel with the ground and the club points to the Sky (forming an 'L').
-From here, swing through so that your right arm and club shaft form a reverse 'l' on the a follow through side.
+Set up, making your backswing until your left arm is parallel with the ground and the club points to the sky (forming an 'L').
+From here, swing through so that your right arm and club shaft form a reverse 'L' on the follow-through side.

 • Focus on Finish: Your entire goal is to finish the swing in perfect balance, holding your finish until the ball lands.
-If you're A wobbly or a fall a backward, a your swinging a too hard.
-Gradually increase the length of the backswing from the 'L' position, but only as much as you can be able to hold that balanced a finish.
+If you're wobbly or fall backward, you're swinging too hard.
+Gradually increase the length of the backswing from the 'L' position, but only as much as you can maintain that balanced finish.

-• Calibrate Your distances: Once you discover that a smooth, balanced motion where you are feeling like you are swinging at an 80% effort, begin hitting a shots with it and using a rangefinder or a tracking an apt to record how a far ball is going.
-This becomes your new "stock" an 8-iron or a 9-iron distance.
-It might be 5–10 yards shorter than your absolute a maximum effort a shot, but a I guarantee it will be a far less erratic.
-You can build up an entirely new a set of distances for a every a club in your bag with this method.
+• Calibrate Your Distances: Once you discover a smooth, balanced motion where you feel like you are swinging at 80% effort, begin hitting shots with it and use a rangefinder or a tracking app to record how far the ball is going.
+This becomes your new "stock" 8-iron or 9-iron distance.
+It might be 5–10 yards shorter than your maximum effort shot, but it will be far less erratic.
+You can build up an entirely new set of distances for every club in your bag with this method.

 By prioritizing a balanced, repeatable motion, you replace wishful thinking with certainty.
 You'll know exactly how far your "control" shot travels, which is the very definition of consistency.